For over 150 years, we've been inviting, growing and serving on the 600 block of Lincoln Avenue! Learn a little bit more about our rich history below.

-The History Committee at Wamego UMC is gathering information for projects which will acknowledge and honor veterans in our church family.
-If you're a vet or have one in your family, please fill out this form.
+In 2019, the History Committee at Wamego UMC began gathering information for projects which will acknowledge and honor veterans in our church family.
+This presentation is the first fruit of their labor.